-The guidelines aim to function as a basis for in-country self-assessment of the capacity needs in land administration.
+The Guide aims to function as a basis for improving existing land administration systems through in-country self-assessment of the capacity needs especially in developing and transition countries where the financial resources often are limited.
 The government may form a group of experts to carry out the analysis, as a basis for political decisions with regard to any organisational or educational measures to be implemented for meeting the capacity needs.